What Are the Best Cucumber Companion Plants?

 Melon

 Melons, along with hard-skinned cucurbits like pumpkins, squash, zucchini, and watermelon, can spell a pest epidemic if planted together with cucumber.
-The volatile organic compounds or the "scents" of these crops are amplified and simply saying, "hey, the food is ready!" to bugs like aphids, cucumber beetles, seedcorn maggots, squash bugs, squash vine borer.
+The volatile organic compounds or the "scents" of these crops are amplified and simply saying, "hey, the food is ready!" to bugs like aphids, cucumber beetles, seedcorn maggots, squash bugs, and squash vine borer.

 Brassica